palpen/palpen_articles/_posts/2017-08-02-Intro-to-Machine-Learning-Week-6.md

 As lambda increases, we penalize the parameters for being too high, increasing the likelihood of underfitting.
 This monotonically increases training error because we started with a slightly overfitted model (when lambda was low) but now ended with a simpler model that is a poorer approximation of the data.

-The cross validation error starts out high because with low lambda, the model overfits the training data.
-It decreases with larger lambda up until lambda is too large and the the model now suffers from underfitting.
+The cross-validation error starts out high because with low lambda, the model overfits the training data.
+It decreases with larger lambda up until lambda is too large and the the model now suffers from underfitting, thereby increasing the cross-validation error.

-Here are the explicit steps from the course to do undertake this experiment:
+Here are the explicit steps from the course to undertake this experiment:

 1. Create a list of lambdas (i.e. λ∈{0,0.01,0.02,0.04,0.08,0.16,0.32,0.64,1.28,2.56,5.12,10.24})